J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 }
 ```

 Creating the socket is handled by the socket syscall.
 Syscall stands for System Call and is used to make requests from the user space into the Linux Kernel.
+The importance and intricacies of syscalls when it comes to shellcode/Assembly Language will be explained in Part 2 of this blog.

 Referring to the man page for [socket](https://man7.org/linux/man-pages/man2/socket.2.html), it requires 3 arguments: